LuigiLegion/gatsby-portfolio-site/content/blog/elevate/index.md

 ### Tech Stack:

-Built using the NERDS stack and utilizes Bulma.css, Nodemailer, and Calendly.
+Built using Node.js, Express, PostgreSQL, and Sequelize on the backend, React, Redux, and Bulma on the frontend, and utilizes Nodemailer and Calendly.

 ### Dev Team: